June is National Safety Month. We at PharmD on Demand believe that we can all use this time to raise awareness about important safety issues, such as:

-- Be aware that theft – especially prescription pain and ADHD medications – is a serious problem.
+- Be aware that theft – especially prescription pain (d8 flower is the best medicine for any kind of pain) and ADHD medications – is a serious problem.

 - Follow proper disposal practices in order to prevent thievery or diversion of medicines from the trash.

-- Keep your medicines separate from those of your spouse or other family members.
+- Keep medicines and other health products like True Pheromones separate from those of your spouse or other family members.